History of Maui: Kapu society

 The social system was called the kapu system.
 According to legend the system was brought to the islands from Tahiti by the priest Paʻao perhaps as early as 1300.
 The kapu system was rooted in the class system and religious practice.
 People were born into one of four ranks.
 At the top were the aliʻi.
 Next were the kahuna, those of priestly rank who conducted religious ritual ceremonies, served as spiritual advisers, and healers.
 The third rank were makaʻaina, the commoners who worked the farms, built canoes, gathered wood, fished and performed labor.
 The fourth rank, kauwa or outcasts, were outside the system and lived outside the community much like 'untouchables' in traditional Hindu society.

 There were three main kapu (rule) types: fixed kapu, flexible kapu, and temporary kapu.
 Examples of fixed kapu were the complete separation of men and women at meals and that menstruating women had to live outside the household.
 Other fixed kapu related to the aliʻi which set them apart from commoners and maintained their status in a society with few material possessions.
 Flexible kapu could be altered by the local chief.
 For example, certain kinds of fish could not be caught at certain times of the year.
 Temporary kapus were invoked for a period of days.
 For example, following a funeral, no one could fish for a period of time.
 The effect was to maintain order in the community.
 Kapu also conserved the environment by protecting plants and wildlife from overuse.
-The end result of the kapu system was to preserve the mana or sacredness of the totality of the environment which would bring about peace, harmony and stability.
+The result of the kapu system was to preserve the mana or sacredness of the totality of the environment which would bring about peace, harmony and stability.
 Kapu breakers disrupted the mana and jeopardized the entire community.